Kia Picanto review - Engines, performance and drive

 Kia says the alterations it’s made to the Picanto’s engine and chassis add up to make this the quietest city car around, both at idle and at a cruise.
 Yet while it’s definitely an improvement on the previous generation, it still doesn’t quite rival the VW up! when it comes to maturity on the move.

-We found the Picanto 1.0 is just as quiet as a Skoda Citigo at 70mph when we tested them together.
+We found the Picanto 1.0 is just as quiet as a (now-discontinued) Skoda Citigo at 70mph when we tested them together.
 It does sit at higher revs than the Citigo in top gear, though, which explains its superior in-gear performance as well as the extra vibration inside, even if it’s slightly quieter.
 It feels at home at that speed, too, thanks to decent body control.
 A more severe bump will unsettle the car slightly, however, so it’s not quite as composed as the Skoda.
 At low speed there’s less of a difference, and the Kia rides smoothly enough.
 The steering isn’t quite as direct as the Citigo’s, but it is a bit heavier.
 It’s still enjoyable to nip about in, but as with the steering, the gearbox isn’t as sharp as the Skoda’s.

 The crossover-inspired X-Line model sees the Picanto's ride height raised by 15mm.
 This makes access to the cabin marginally easier, but the extra road noise and firmer ride generated by its 16-inch alloys mean that the standard Picanto seems a better, and cheaper, option.